Server Group Awareness

 Additionally, more replicas mean more writes to disk and a greater compaction burden which will also affect latencies.

-Customers will notice this as the smaller server groups will "perform" worse than the later server groups.
+Customers will notice this as the smaller server groups will "perform" worse than the larger server groups.
 So for reasons of consistency of performance Couchbase strongly recommends that customers endeavor to maintain an equal number of nodes across server groups.

 For more information on optimizing your cluster configuration, consult the Sizing Guidelines.